🧠

 👆 Tap a step to see what happens there.

-One story · two lives
+one story · two lives

 The client call you dreaded turned into the win of the week — they signed.
 You closed three threads you’d been circling for days, and it shows: you ended work lighter than you started it.